Stable cohomology of the perfect cone toroidal compactification of ${\mathcal A}_g$: Acknowledgements

 \section{Acknowledgements}

 The first author is grateful to Dmitry Zakharov for many stimulating discussions on topics related to the cohomology of families of abelian varieties.
 We are grateful to Ben Moonen for bringing results of Thompson \cite{thompson} to our attention, and indicating how they relate to the questions we address in this paper.
 We thank Jayce Getz who asked us in a talk whether a statement such as Theorem \ref{algebraic} could hold.
 We thank Nicholas Shepherd-Barron and Giulio Codogni for comments and explanations regarding stable cohomology having the Hopf algebra structure.
 We are indebted to Eduard Looijenga for useful discussions and suggestions, and Mathieu Dutour Sikiri\'c for answering our questions on the combinatorics of cone decompositions.
 The second author would like to thank Barbara Fantechi for discussions on stacks and their singularities.
 Finally, the third author would like to thank Dick Hain for answering her questions about the stable cohomology of non-trivial local systems over $\ab$.
+We all would like to thank the referees for their careful reading of the paper.
+The final revision of the paper was completed at the Institute for Advanced Study in Princeton and the first and the second author would like to thank IAS for excellent working conditions.